Uniswap/docs/versioned_docs/version-V3/guides/local-environment.md

 npm add @uniswap/v3-periphery
 ```

-now we cac create a new hardhat config file in our environment, which can help us configure the compilation and testing process for our contracts
+now we can create a new hardhat config file in our environment, which can help us configure the compilation and testing process for our contracts

 ```
 npx hardhat